4 Questions to Ask During National Wildfire Awareness Month

 4. How will you ensure community safety during disaster recovery efforts?

 Once the fire is under control, how will you let your residents know when it’s safe to return?
 Damage to homes, local road closures and utility interruptions are common challenges in recovery efforts.
+You can bolster recovery efforts with geo-targeted alerts about re-entry to certain neighborhoods or areas, debris clean-up efforts and restoration activities and timelines.
 Keeping everyone informed of repair progress will ensure residents don’t rush back too soon – before the area is fully secure.

-Based on the predictions for the 2021 wildfire season, it’s vital that you prepare now.
-Take time to review the recommendations and resources available at the National Interagency Fire Center and check out the OnSolve Wildfire Resource Kit.
+It’s vital that you prepare now.
+Take time to review the recommendations and resources available at the National Interagency Fire Center and check out the OnSolve Wildfire Preparedness Kit.

 OnSolve